Child Custody Classic Midwestern Values Meet the Strength of Law

 What if My Child's Other Parent Wants to Move?

-• At this time, the other parent can challenge the move-away order and request the court to reexamine the current custody arrangement.
+• At this time, the other parent can challenge the move-away order and request the court to reexamine the current arrangement.

 Oklahoma Legal Custody Considerations